Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 - An employer or employing unit must not be charged for unemployment benefits if their employees become unemployed because of an executive order requiring them to close or limit operations.

 PEUC: If you are already getting benefits, you do not need to do anything to get the expanded benefits.
-Benefits will continue auutomatically implementing the increases in the total number of benefit weeks from 26 to 39.
+Benefits will continue automatically for an additional 13 weeks.

 An Executive order issued by the governor waives the non-payable week under state law, to allow applicants to have access to unemployment benefits as quickly as possible.
 While applicants for unemployment benefits must actively seek suitable employment, the order clarifies that “suitable work” does not include jobs that pose a risk to an applicant’s health or the health of others.